-Sari Latomaa (she/her/hers) is an anti-trafficking expert and human rights advocate, currently working as a Coordinator for the National Human Trafficking and Disabilities Working Group (NHTDWG).
-Sari believes a multi-disciplinary approach is fundamental for effectively fighting for human rights, and is passionate about the intersection of law, criminal justice and social work.
+Sari Latomaa (she/her/hers) is an anti-trafficking specialist, trainer and human rights advocate.
+She joined IOFA in 2021, and is currently working as a Coordinator for the National Human Trafficking and Disabilities Working Group (NHTDWG), as well as a Task Force Data and Program Support Specialist for the Westchester County Anti-Trafficking Task Force.